Darragh Burns: Republic of Ireland

 In October 2021, Burns revealed he regularly attended the Aviva Stadium as a Republic of Ireland fan and Republic of Ireland U21 manager Jim Crawford revealed that Burns was in the process of changing his international allegiance to the country of his birth, stating "Darragh is keen to play, which is great news for myself and it's in the hands of legal at the minute.
 That's just standard procedure to get everything over the line, to change an association, and it can be a long process.
 He's done fantastic with Pat's.
 The sooner it happens the better.
 He's somebody that can go again for the next campaign.
 He's an exciting player to bring in, that's for sure."
 On 11 March 2022, it was announced that Burns had been called up to the Republic of Ireland U20 squad following the completion of his international allegiance change with FIFA.
 He made his return to a Republic of Ireland team on 22 March 2022 playing in a friendly against the Republic of Ireland Amateur side at Whitehall Stadium.
 The following day, he was added to the Republic of Ireland U21 squad for the first time, ahead of their 2023 UEFA European Under-21 Championship qualification match away to Sweden U21.
+Burns made his Republic of Ireland U21 debut on 16 June 2023, in a 2–2 draw with Ukraine U21 in a friendly played in Bad Blumau, Austria.